Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 This standard directly regulates the field balancing process.

 Advantages: The main advantage of balancing in place is that the rotor is balanced in real operating conditions, on its supports and under operating load.
-This automatically accounts for the dynamic properties of the support system and the influence of connected shaft train components, which cannot be modeled on a balancing machine.
+This automatically accounts for the dynamic properties of the support system and the influence of connected shaft train components.

 • Limited access: Often access to correction planes on an assembled machine is difficult, limiting possibilities for weight installation.

-• Need for trial runs: The balancing process requires several "start-stop" cycles of the machine, which may be unacceptable from the standpoint of production process and economic efficiency.
+• Need for trial runs: The balancing process requires several "start-stop" cycles of the machine.

 • Difficulty with severe unbalance: In cases of very large initial unbalance, limitations on plane selection and corrective weight mass may not allow achieving the required balancing quality.